-If you are wondering where I discovered these beautiful places, you can check @visitjapanjp‘s Instagram profile.
-I dug down almost four years of their feed just to find all these beautiful places!
+If you wonder where I discovered these beautiful places, you can check @visitjapanjp‘s Instagram profile.
+I dug down almost four years of their feed to find all these beautiful places!
 Just to let you know, the first photo from this account was in OCTOBER 2, 2017.
 May the lists below inspire you or help you plan your visit to Japan.

 Natural Attractions and Wonders of Japan in Hokkaido

 - Jewelry Ice